FbnLny/UMR_Mirror-Flipper/README.md

 troubleshooting:

-if board is bricked and connecting via rshell is not possible connect to board using serial tool and rename the boot.py file with the following commands:
+if board is bricked and connecting via rshell is not possible connect to board using serial tool, send the board the value 0x3, this interrupts the running programm, then rename the boot.py file with the following commands:

 uos.rename("boot.py", "temp_boot.py")